ading2210/website-rewrite/src/blog/posts/securly_bypass.md

 Due to this oversight, you can just make a subdomain at `securly.com.yourdomain.com`, if you have your own domain.
 If you don't own a domain, you can register free subdomains at [FreeDNS](http://freedns.afraid.org/).
 You can also register a domain that ends with `securly.com`, such as, [disablesecurly.com](https://www.disablesecurly.com/).
 By doing this, when Securly tries to filter your page, the `isBlockingInProgress` function will return `true`, preventing Securly from blocking the page.

 ## Unblocking a Page by Imitating Google Translate:
-There's actually an even easier method to unblock websites.
+There's actually an even easier method to unblock websites, which was found by [`@xcr15_51037`](https://discord.com/users/1148629924899463168).
 If you simply add `#translate.google.com` to the end of a blocked URL, Securly will ignore its filters and let you visit it.
 But why does this occur?

 Once again, the culprit is in Securly's background JS.
 In it, there's a function which intercepts every HTTP request that the browser makes, and this is aptly called `onBeforeRequestListener`.
 Towards the end of the function, right before the extension asks Securly's servers if a site is blocked, there's this snippet of code.
 As with before, the variable names have been changed for readability.
 ```js